ligato/docs/docs/user-guide/concepts.md

 # Concepts

-This section describes several concepts that are fundamental to the Ligato VPP agent and Cn-infra architecture and functions.
+This section describes Ligato concepts.

-* Model as a representation of an object managed by the VPP agent
-* Key Prefix / Keys for indexing and interacting with configuration objects
-* proto.Messages for defining and generating protobuf APIs and keys
-* KV data store serving as a repository for configuration information
-* KV Scheduler providing a transaction-based system for dependency resolution and configuration management
-* KV Descriptors that describe configuration objects for use by the KV Scheduler
-* VPP configuration processing as performed by CLI and the KV Scheduler
-* Multi-Version support consisting of multiple versions of the VPP dataplane as well as multiple instances of a VPP agent
-* Plugin conf files for modifying plugin behavior at startup

 ---

 ## What is a Model?

-The model represents an abstraction of an object that can be managed through northbound APIs exposed by the VPP agent.
-The model is used to generate a complete __key__ associated with a value for the object stored in a Key Value (KV) data store.
+The model represents an abstraction of a configuration object.
+You manage configuration objects through northbound (NB) APIs exposed by your Ligao agent.
+Ligato uses models to generate a complete __key__ associated with a value for the objec.
+You can store object key values in a Key Value (KV) data store.

+---

 ### Model Components

-- model spec
+- Model spec
-- protobuf message (`proto.Message`)
+- Protobuf message (`proto.Message`)
-- name template (optional)
+- Name template (optional)

 ---